JeffersenGodfrey/Secure-Portal/README.md

 ## License

 Released for educational and portfolio use.
-See the repository owner for terms regarding redistribution.
+See the repository owner (click profile) for terms regarding redistribution.

 ---